imazen/resizer-web/content/docs/basics.md

 Add **bgcolor=name** or **bgcolor=33ddff** to set the background (matte) color.
 Named colors and hex values supported.

 <img src="http://img.imageresizing.net/quality-original.jpg;w=100;h=100;bgcolor=33ddff" />

+## Cropping

+The URL syntax for cropping is `&crop=x1,y1,x2,y2`.
+The coordinates are relative to the top-left corner of the original image - if they are positive values.

+If X2 or Y2 are 0 or less, they are relative to the bottom-right corner.
+This allows easy trimming without knowing the size of the image.

+For example, crop=0,0,0,0 leaves the image uncropped. crop=10,10,-10,-10 removes 10 pixels from all edges of the image.

+In addition, you can specify `cropxunits` and `cropyunits`.
+Setting them to 100 allows you to crop by percentage.
+Example which crops 10% off each edge: `?cropxunits=100&cropyunits=100&crop=10,10,90,90`.
+Setting them to the width/height of the display image allows you to crop in display coordinates, without needing to know the original size of the image.

 ## Disk Caching - why you need it